-Carmen’s Weddings is a unique musical film, taking as its basis the worlds most popular Opera, Bizet’s Carmen.
+Carmen’s Weddings is a unique musical film and west end musical, taking as its basis the worlds most popular Opera, Bizet’s Carmen.
 When an opera company hosts a competition to find the new Carmen, life begins to imitate art with hilarious consequences.

 Carmen already has world wide audience of devoted followers.
 By adapting the opera into an accessible musical, packed with all the greatest hits, and brushing aside highbrow conventions, Carmen’s Weddings aims to popularise Carmen further still.

 In this topsy turvy romcom, expectations are reversed.
 A change of fortune brings an unlikely star in the making to one of the worlds most coveted roles, and brings opera to the masses in this musical extravaganza.